robert-mccarthy-ca/modern-druid/docs/kiln-system.md

 These biomass volumes (~2,000 to 3,000 tonnes) would require either a **large site** capable of producing that volume of biomass or reliable **partner relationships** with forestry or agricultural operations with waste streams.
 That being said, after the initial project meets Puro's minimum size requirements, additional sites could be started smaller, or kiln sites could be located at extremely large waste source sites.

 > The seasonal throughput of a single 3-person crew (8 kilns over 3 days/week during winter) sequestering over **1,000 tonnes of carbon dioxide** is a critical startup capacity baseline.
-This is to meet Puro.Earth's minimum size requirements, and this is critically necessary as biochar carbon credits are the financial backbone of the project.
+This is to meet Puro.Earth's minimum size requirements, and this is critically necessary as biochar carbon credits are the early financial backbone of the project.

-Areas with large industrial waste streams such as forestry could see early profitability if the logistics of getting the biomass to the site are easy and cheap enough.
-Satellite kiln operations that ship biochar to the farms could be another option as we expand.
+Areas with large industrial waste streams such as forestry could see much earlier profitability if the logistics of getting the biomass to the site are easy and cheap enough.
+Satellite kiln operations that ship biochar to the farms could be another option as we expand if we have sufficiently large waste streams.

 ---